Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 Well… rather a rap sheet with more than any normal civilian girl would have.

-That ended up giving her a downright out of the blue free morning at the start of a Russian winter, when she generally tended to only have the afternoons or evenings to herself.
+That ended up giving her a downright out of the blue free morning in the middle of a Russian winter, when she generally tended to only have the afternoons or evenings to herself.

 Only a fraction of which she had spent on him, all total, in honesty.